-This page addresses the evil magic potion of suggesting that enormous political risk premiums to the cost of capital for developing countries.
-The dramatic and unjustified transfer of wealth created by these cost of capital premiums is promoted by Professor Damarodan of NYC.
-He does not seem to understand the dramatic effects of very small differences in cost of capital over long periods and the social and political ramifications of what would happen if these premiums were actually realised.
+This page addresses a subject that I get very emotional about — the evil magic potion of suggesting that enormous political risk premiums to the cost of capital for developing countries.
+The dramatic and unjustified transfer of wealth created by these cost of capital premiums is promoted by Professor Damodaran of NYU.
+He and his followers do not seem to understand the dramatic effects of very small differences in cost of capital over long periods and the social and political ramifications of what would happen if these premiums were actually realised.
 Damarodan promotes this theft because he applies nonsensical and seemingly sophisticated formulas that have no founding in reality.
 To illustrate what I am talking about I have included a few files, videos and the associated explanations on this page.
+If get the cost of capital files from the google drive, you can find files referred to on this page if they are not provided separately.

 Theory of IRR, Macro Economics and Wealth Transfer